Southern Yorkshire Dales Guided Walking Tour 2025

 Ascent: 1,750 feet (540m)

-In SummaryFrom Newfield Hall pass through the village of Calton before ascending the open moorland of Calton Moor to reach the superb viewpoint of Weets Top.
+In summaryFrom Newfield Hall pass through the village of Calton before ascending the open moorland of Calton Moor to reach the superb viewpoint of Weets Top.
 We descend to Malham before exploring the western flanks of Malhamdale, including Kirkby Malham village, and returning by the River Aire.

 HighlightDiscover more about the fascinating geology of Malhamdale as you gaze down from Weets Top over Gordale Scar and the classic limestone landscapes above Malham.